Low-Risk, Low-Cost Software (≤$10,000) Purchase Program Frequently Asked Questions

 Can you explain the purchasing process and provide guidelines on how to submit a requisition in HokieMart?

-- When purchasing low-risk, low-cost software, the associated ServiceNow survey needs to be completed before entering the requisition in HokieMart.
+- When purchasing low-risk, low-cost software, the associated ServiceNow request needs to be completed before entering the requisition in HokieMart.
 Following full approval of the request by the Department Head, a confirmation email will be sent to the Requester.
 That email will indicate that the software meets the definition of low-risk and the purchase can be made under departmental delegation.
 The email will also contain a ServiceNow reference number (“RITMXXXXXXX”).
 Keep this email for your purchasing records.

 - The ServiceNow ticket number must be referenced in the requisition and a copy of the email notice of approval attached.